uvlens/edu_sdk/README.md

 |   8.0 to 11.0  |    Very High    |
 |  more than 11  |     Extreme     |

-1. Create a function in **UVLensTutorial.js** called "getMeaningfulUV", this function will take the index as an argument so it is `function getMeaningfulUV(index)`
+1. Create a function in **UVLensTutorial.js** called "getMeaningfulUV", which takes the uv "index" number as an argument
 2. Inside this function create an **if** statement with an **else if** for each of the above cases.
 3. Inside each if statement return a string containing the UV danger level for that range of indices.